nghfp9wa7bzq/sony-aries-mainlining/README.md

 They haven't been tested!

 # What works and what doesn't in mainline
+Parts of the CPU
+  * IOMMU - this is needed for many things, but there is no suitable driver for it.
+    For now, for the GPU to work, you need to put this into your kernel cmdline: `msm.vram=192m msm.allow_vram_carveout=1`.

 Buttons - tested with evtest, no action set for the events

 eMMC internal storage - works